duongvtt96/Comparison-GO-annotation-systems/README.md

 Folders/File in this repository:
 1. raw_prediction: contains raw output after running GO classifiers
 2. processed_prediction: raw output transformed to the same format for the evaluation step
 3. evaluation_result: contains scores after running evaluation tool
-4. go.OBO: GO database used for evaluation (version of 08 December 2020).

 Note:
-1. In the evaluation results, we added scores of AUPR; Precision, Recall at threshold of F_max, and All (NK+LK) type.
+1. In the evaluation results, we added scores of AUPR; Precision, Recall at threshold of F_max, and also computed for All (NK+LK) protein type.
-2. Raw predictions of PFP are not included as their size exceed 100MB.
+2. Raw predictions of INGA is provided at: https://inga.bio.unipd.it/documentation/cafa
+3. Raw predictions of DeepGOPlus received the same scores compared to the performance presented in their paper (when running evaluation.py file).